hannoeru/vite-plugin-pages/README.md

 ### React

-> since v0.19.0 we only support react-router v6, if you are using react-router v5 use v0.18.2.
+> The plugin supports react-router v6 and later.
+For react-router v5, use v0.18.2.

 #### Install: